Analysis | The surprisingly simple political calculus behind ‘cancel culture’

 In part, that’s because it didn’t face much political opposition.
 On cable news, for example, Fox News and Fox Business were often busier talking about culture war fights — Dr. Seuss’s books, Mr. Potato Head, etc. — than the bill being passed by the Democratic-led Congress.

-It’s easy to overstate how obsessed the Fox networks were with those issues, but it is the case that over the past four weeks Fox News has had more days on which it focused more on culture-war fights than on the relief bill.
+It’s easy to overstate how obsessed the Fox networks were with those issues, but it is the case that over the past four weeks, Fox News has had more days on which it focused more on culture war fights than on the relief bill.

 At CNN, Harry Enten has a theory why.